-- Start talking about road safety while your child is still in a pram and continue talking about road safety as they grow.
-For example, 'Uh oh, car coming.
-Better wait until it's gone before we cross'. - Children up to at least eight years old should hold an adult's hand in a car park, on the footpath and when crossing the road. - Always cross at pedestrian crossings or corners.
+- Start talking about road safety while your child is still in a pram.
+For example, "Uh oh, car coming.
+Better wait until it's gone before we cross".
+Keep talking about road safety as they grow. - Children up to at least eight years old should hold an adult's hand in a car park, on the footpath and when crossing the road. - Always cross at pedestrian crossings or corners.
 To help your child understand about when and where it's safe to cross, explain what you're doing. - Stop at driveways and check there are no cars reversing or entering.